-A shared use path will follow the north side of Cottonwood Road as an extension of the trail system to be constructed in the Iowa State University Research Park, then south through the FS-RM open space continuing to the south boundary of the site.
-This location for the shared use path would allow for the path to be located adjacent to the RH apartments and away from the eastern property line along the former railroad right-of-way adjacent to a property owner to the east.
-Final trail designs would be part of a preliminary plat or Major Site Development Plan review.
-Future extension of the trail south of Ames is planned to connect with the High Trestle Trail, a regional bike trail system.
-A trail connection to Christofferson Park, north of the subject property at 2130 Oakwood Road, is also planned.
+A shared use path will follow the southeast boundary of the site along the former railroad right-of-way to connect to a trail system to be constructed through the lowa State University Research Park, and continuing south of Ames to connect with the High Trestle Trail, a regional bike trail system.
+A park connection to the north will also be established.
 Internal site circulation for vehicles, bicycles and pedestrians will be reviewed at the time of subdivision and site development plan approvals.